 Many workforce management systems let employees access schedules and submit PTO and other requests.
 Some even use mobile apps to make access easier.

 Nurse scheduling that’s purpose-built for senior care employees does this and more.
 The mobile workforce management apps keep employee experience and priorities front and center with an icon-based interface that’s simple to manipulate.
 In just a couple of clicks, employees can:

 - Swap shifts with a co-worker.

 - Update their employee information.

 Workforce management systems with centralized messaging also enable employees to easily communicate with their managers by SMS text messages without having to open the mobile app.
-They can quickly text their manager, who can give access to other authorized managers on the workforce management system to check messages.
+They can quickly text their manager, who can give access to other authorized managers to ensure every message is read immediately.